 Below are some tips to keep in mind when using email to communicate with students:

 1. Remind students that their email is not necessarily read the instant that they send it.
 A student may email the instructor a question at midnight, but that student should not expect a response at that time.
 Advise students about how long they may expect to wait for a response.
 Also, if students need to check email for the class, provide guidance about how often they should check their accounts.

 2. Remember that email communications are not particularly nuanced; they can seem brusque and impersonal, and the tone is not always clear.
 If you care about these things, you may want to point out a few “netiquette” items to your students, e.g. that you would prefer emails to start out with “Dear Dr. X.” and that they should end an email with “Best regards,...” (as opposed to “dude, i missed class, wot’s for homework?”).

 3. Security and privacy cannot be guaranteed when using email; therefore, grades should never be discussed via email.

 4. To help manage the email you receive from students, ask students to put their name and course number in the subject line.

-Some instructors use the Blackboard announcements tool to send students in a class mass messages.
+Some instructors use the Canvas announcements tool to send students in a class mass messages.
 This is a convenient way to notify students about upcoming assignments and general housekeeping.
-For more information on using the announcement tool in Blackboard, contact Teaching and Learning with Technology to schedule an appointment with your instructional designer.
+For more information on using the announcement tool in Canvas, contact Teaching and Learning with Technology to schedule an appointment with your instructional designer.

 Every instructor is required to identify, post, and maintain office hours.
 Specific requirements for office hours are available from the department and may vary according to course level and class type.
 However, all faculty should make themselves available on a regular basis that is convenient for students.